Best Cinematographers List

 Murder on the Orient Express, and A Bridge Too Far.

 If you loved the opening scene of Chariots of Fire, it was shot by David Watkin.
-His sole Oscar win went for
+His sole Oscar win went to

 one of the most stunning-looking picture of all time: Out of Africa.
 A big advocate of the bounce light as a